Alta Help Center

 • Updated

 Once Set Up on a site, the Alta devices will send a ping to ping.alta.inc every 30 seconds per device to ensure they have a valid Internet connection.
 They will additionally send a ping to their gateway, and if both of these pings fail, then the "Fallback Upon Failure" mode will be triggered if enabled.
-"Fallback Upon Failure" will disregard any static IP addressing and management VLAN settings, reverting to its default of attempting to pull DHCP on VLAN 1.
-If the device is an AP, it will attempt to mesh to another Alta device.
+"Fallback Upon Failure" will disregard any static IP addressing and management VLAN settings, reverting to the default DHCP request on VLAN 1.

 DNS queries are high because ping.alta.inc is a CNAME for dl.alta.inc, which has a low TTL, which will reduce the odds of a cached DNS query being returned.
 Additionally, there are 2 requests from each device; one for an A record (for IPv4) and a AAAA (for IPv6) every 30 seconds, or a total of 480 queries per device per hour.